Giannis delivers triple double as NBA Bucks sweep Miami - RFI

 Greek star Antetokounmpo had 20 points, 12 rebounds and 15 assists to spark the Bucks, who were led by 25 points from center Brook Lopez and 22 more off the bench from Bryn Forbes.

-Khris Middleton added 20 as the Bucks rallied from a 12-point first-half deficit to win the best-of-seven series 4-0.
-They will await the winner of the Brooklyn-Boston series in the second round.
+Khris Middleton added 20 as the Bucks rallied from a 12-point first-half deficit to win the best-of-seven Eastern Conference series 4-0.
+They await the Brooklyn-Boston series winner in the second round.

 "We've got to focus on ourselves, try to get better," Antetokounmpo said.
 "We want to get better defensively and whoever we get in the next round, we're going to be ready."